wavon/wendydunderart/README.md

 ###Technology requirements

 * Host on github pages
-* Use Boostrap and jQuery
+* Use Bootstrap and jQuery
 * Use ScrollSpy plugin
 * Use navbar and slider components
 * Have a MailChimp mailing list signup form (free account required)